 OR half a bunch of red kale (from Whole Foods)

 Kale is the most nutrient-dense of all the leafy greens, especially the deeply pigmented varieties.
-At
+In

 Two bags frozen boreal wild blueberries (from Trader Joe’s)

-the skins; these wild berries have a very high skin-to-pulp ratio.
+wild berries have the best skin-to-pulp ratio.
 Resveratrol plus quercetin destroys fat cells.
 True story.